An urban agriculture project in Sydney Park, connecting the city with the country.

 What’s OnSydney City Farm new volunteer induction sessionTo join our volunteer team you first need to attend an induction sessionSydney City Farm

-What’s OnEdible gardens for renters workshopGrow your own produce, even if you are rentingSydney Park Pavilion
+What’s OnEdible gardens for renters workshopGrow your own produce on a balcony, courtyard or small space.Sydney Park Pavilion

 What’s OnBush food discovery tourSample bush foods and find out what you can grow in your backyard or balconySydney City Farm

-What’s OnHerb propagation hands-on sessionLearn to grow tasty herbs at home from seeds, cuttings and divisionSydney Park Pavilion
+What’s OnHerb propagation workshopLearn to grow delicious, seasonal herbs at home.Sydney Park Pavilion

 Waste & recycling servicesInformation and resources for building managers and building champions.
 Learn how you can help make the service work in your building.